-SVRC is proud to draw on the expertise of residency trained anesthetist Dr. Marco Ruffato, for patients under the care of a number of its departments.
-Since his arrival at SVRC in October 2013, Dr. Ruffato has worked in concert with specialists in fields such as surgery, ophthalmology, internal medicine, cardiology and emergency/critical care.
+SVRC is proud to draw on the expertise of residency trained anesthetist Dr. Marco Ruffato, as an anesthesia consultant for patients under the care of a number of its departments.
+Dr. Ruffato has works in concert with specialists in surgery, ophthalmology, internal medicine, cardiology and emergency/critical care.
 SVRC offers enhanced monitoring of patients under general anesthesia, analgesia and those in need of pain-management care during their recovery from medical treatments or procedures.
 Dr. Ruffato is available on a pre-scheduled basis to perform anesthesia at SVRC in high risk patients or for any patient undergoing a procedure in which parents would request his services.

 It is well-known that every anesthetic episode poses the risk of complications.
 The risks that are faced by some veterinary patients undergoing general anesthesia can be similar to those encountered by human patients: pain, stress, low blood pressure, decreased respiration, hypothermia, and cardiac arrhythmias.

 Other topics of particular concern to veterinarians regarding their patients include the recognition of pain and breed- or species-specific differences.
 Animals with brachycephalic facial and upper-respiratory structure are especially prone to airway obstruction post-operatively.
 Breeds of dog such as bulldogs, pugs, Boston Terriers, Pekignese and cats such as Himalayans or Persians, are examples of some of the more susceptible breeds.